Off-Grid Solar Basics

 What is “Off-Grid Power” anyway?

-From remote cabins to mobile campers, there are many situations where you need power and are nowhere near a utility line.
+Simply put, being “off-the-grid” just means you are your own power company.
+From remote cabins to homes down rural country roads, there are many situations where you need power and where it is impossible or cost prohibitive to bring in utility power.
 Off-grid power systems are able to provide electricity when and where you need it.
-Simply put, being “off-the-grid” just means you are your own power company.

 How it Works

-An off-grid power system includes equipment to generate electricity- often solar and/or a generator – with the right amount of energy storage, balancing your upfront investment with your ongoing fuel costs.
+An off-grid power system includes equipment to generate electricity- typically solar and/or a generator, with the right amount of energy storage to balance your goals for the upfront investment with your ongoing fuel costs.
 Because these systems are independent, it is critical to account for all possible electrical needs so you have the power you need, when you need it, come rain or shine.

 Living Off-GridHome on lake with solar panels on roof.

-To live off-grid you will likely need to adjust when and how you use electricity so you can live within the capabilities of your system’s design, and to keep your system cost reasonable.
+To live off-grid you will likely need to adjust when and how you use electricity so you can live within the capabilities of your system’s design, and to keep your system cost and ongoing supplemental power (generator) fuel costs reasonable.
 This doesn’t necessarily mean doing without, but rather a shift to more conscientious use of electricity.

 We recommend that before you choose an off-grid lifestyle you talk with a few folks who are already doing it.
 This will give you practical information that you may not come across in your other research.
 The home of Tim and Alana Nelson, owners of Fire Mountain Solar, was operated completely off-grid for 14 years, and our nearby office was off-grid for almost as long.